csweichel/werft/README.md

 ### OAuth
 Werft does not support OAuth by itself.
-However, using [Vouch](https://github.com/vouch/vouch-proxy) that's easy enough to add.
+However, using [OAuth Proxy](https://github.com/oauth2-proxy/oauth2-proxy) that's easy enough to add.

 ## Setting up jobs
 Wert jobs are files in your repository where one file represents one job.
-A Werft job file mainly consists of the [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#podspec-v1-core) that will be run.
+A Werft job file mainly consists of the [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#podspec-v1-core) that will be run.
 Werft will add a `/workspace` mount to your pod where you'll find the checked out repository the job is running on.

 For example: